 Given this, we're wondering: Is it possible that today OT is an 'a-theoretical' arena?

 A couple of OT colleagues we talked to about all this while we were searching for leading practitioners to profile essentially shrugged their shoulders and blithely asked us, "So?"
 In response to the incredulous look we gave them, they said, "Isn't this a-theoretical-ness good?
-Isn't the absence of agreement on a unified theory of organization transformation freeing?
+Isn't the absence of agreement on a unified theory of organization transformation freeing a good thing?
 Doesn't it spark confusion?
-Which drives competition and creativity?
+Doesn’t it drive competition and creativity?
 If you're looking for OT business, don't you have to have some kind of competitive edge, a difference between you and all the other OT consultants and firms?"

 The conversations that ensued were really interesting.
 Opinion altering in a number of useful ways.
 But, they also led us to the following propositions: